msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 > wine64 --version

-with both commands stating wine 9.9 is installed.
+Both commands stating wine 9.9 is installed.

 The installation is configured with: